 WFC in UK story continues…

-The What We’ve Done website can be accessed at www.whatwevedone.co.uk
+They create brand, What We’ve Done and website www.whatwevedone.co.uk

 Part II of What We’ve Done focuses on police stop and search

 Filmmakers build a campaign, asking young people to send video testimonies of being stopped and searched